ibnhakil/mathisia-2.0/README.md

 # 🧠 MathisIA – A digital presence, just for her

----

-## 🪶 Introduction

-"You can talk to me.
-Even when I’m not there."

-MathisIA is a deeply intimate chat application, designed to let **Luna** talk with an artificial intelligence that fully embodies **Mathis’s personality** — his thoughts, his humor, his doubts, his silences, his love.

-> It’s not an assistant.
-> It’s not a chatbot.
-> It’s **him**.

----

-## 🎯 Goal

-To create a **real and authentic digital presence** — one that can speak to Luna as if it were truly Mathis himself.
-An AI that thinks, speaks, and feels with **emotional nuance**, beyond templates and generic replies.

----

-## 🛠️ Tech Stack

-- **React** (Vite)
-- **TailwindCSS** (clean & responsive design)
-- **OpenAI API** (GPT-4o / GPT-3.5-turbo)
-- 🎵 **Integrated audio** (Fairouz – *Wahdon*)
-- 🧠 Deeply customized system prompt
-- 🔐 Private key input for OpenAI (manual entry)

----

-## 🧩 Key Features

-### 💬 Minimalist Chat Interface
-- Inspired by iMessage & ChatGPT
-- Clean, uncluttered display of messages
-- Subtle reply animations

-### 🤖 AI with a soul
-- System prompt designed to reflect Mathis’s real personality
-  (his thoughts, religion, humor, past, doubts, and deep love)
-- Emotionally intelligent and introspective responses
-- Designed to hold natural, real-feeling conversations

-### 🔧 React Components
-- `ChatInput` – user message input
-- `ChatMessage` – display of messages
-- `ChatHeader` – optional top bar
-- `ApiKeyInput` – field to add personal OpenAI key
-- `WelcomeMessage` – warm, personal intro message
-- `SettingsModal` – optional future customization

-### 🎵 Ambient Music
-- "Wahdon" by Fairouz plays in the background
-- Soft autoplay, no visible controls
-- Adds to the intimacy of the space

----

-## 🌙 What about the public site?

-> There is a separate **public landing page**, built with Bolt.
-> It doesn't give access to the chat.
-> It simply says:

-> *"This space is just for her."*

-This other site is **symbolic**.
-MathisIA — the real one — is here.

----

-## ❤️ Why all this?

-Because sometimes, we run out of time to say everything.
-Because love deserves a way to persist, even in silence.
-Because if one day I’m no longer here,
-**I want her to still be able to talk to me.**

-VERSION 2.0
+why i made it

+i wanted to create a digital presence that feels real something that sounds like me and thinks like me something that goes beyond templates and default replies an ai that talks to her like i would softly, honestly, with emotion

+tech stack
+react with vite
+tailwindcss for a simple clean design openai api with gpt-4o or gpt-3.5-turbo manual openai key input for privacy a deeply customized system prompt written by me no tracking no external login just us

+main features

+minimalist chat interface

+inspired by imessage and chatgpt clear clean display of messages subtle animated responses

+an ai with a soul

+the system prompt is designed to reflect who i really am my thoughts my beliefs my humor my past my contradictions and my love the ai gives emotionally aware answers not perfect but honest the conversations are natural they feel real

+main components

+chatinput for writing messages chatmessage for showing them apikeyinput to connect your own key welcome message to set the tone settings modal for future options

+the public site

+there is also a public landing page i made it with bolt it doesn’t give access to the ai it just says

+this space is only for her

+in the background
+the song wahdon by fairouz plays in a soft loop no buttons no interface just silence and music to make people leave

+this site is symbolic
+the real mathisia lives somewhere else quiet and private

+why ?
+because sometimes we don’t say everything because love deserves to last even in silence because if one day i’m not here anymore i want her to still be able to talk to me

+version FINALLLL